-Many people have opinions about Juice Cleanses.
-Most of the negative comments can be summed up as follows: its too extreme, there are too many sugars, there isn’t any fiber, your body naturally detoxes, do you really get all the nutrients, and it’s just another fad!
-I’d like to address these comments as I’ve heard them myself from doctors, friends, family, customers, and articles I’ve read.
+Most negative comments about Juice cleanses can be summed up as follows: its too extreme, there are too many sugars, there isn’t any fiber, your body naturally detoxes, do you really get all the nutrients, and it’s just another fad!
+I’d like to address these comments as I’ve heard them myself from doctors, friends, family, customers, and articles I’ve read but I know through the science and experience, juice cleanses work!

-- Too Extreme – this would be correct if you drank juice all day long, every day, but a juice cleanse is meant to be temporary.
-You consume nothing but fresh juice and clean water so your body can spend little energy digesting and more energy rejuvinating, healing, & detoxing.
-Also, since the juice is fresh not pasteruized (can’t sit on a shelve refrigerated for days), there are live enzymes that further help your body process & quickly distribute the nutrients.
+Too Extreme – this would be correct if you drank juice all day long, every day, but a juice cleanse is meant to be temporary.
+You consume nothing but fresh juice & clean water so your body can spend little energy digesting & more energy rejuvinating, healing, & detoxing.
+Also, since the juice is fresh not pasteurized (can’t sit on a shelve refrigerated for days), there are live enzymes that further help your body process & quickly distribute the nutrients.

 Too Many Sugars – albeit, the sugars are natural, there are sugars, particularly in fruit.
-My own doctor was skeptical of me doing a juice cleanse, particularly since I am a type 2 Diabetic.
-However, in every instance my glucose went down after a cleanse and remained so unless I engaged in harmful eating practices (donut, candy bar, alcohol).
-We have many juices that consist of vegetables and low sugar fruits that are perfect for anyone.
-I generally drink a Good Greens (made with lime, lemon, green apple, basil, celery and kale).
+My own doctor was skeptical, particularly since I am a type 2 Diabetic.
+However, in every instance my glucose went down after a cleanse, remaining so unless I engaged in harmful eating practices .
+NGJJ has many juices consisting of vegetables & low sugar fruits that are perfect for anyone.
+I generally drink a Good Greens (made with lime, lemon, green apple, basil, celery & kale).
 Very alkalizing and delicious and it works.
-I drink one daily and haven’t had allergy issues in 5 years (since we opened) while before that I had allergies 2x a year leading to more serious illnesses requiring antibiotics.
+I drink one daily and haven’t had allergy issues in 6 years (since we opened) while before that I had allergies 2x a year leading to more serious illnesses requiring antibiotics.
 Calories matter but the quality & origin of the calories are what is really important.

 No Fiber – While technically this is not true, I understand the point.
-You are not getting insoluable fiber which is beneficial and necessary to your good health, however, you are consuming soluable fiber which does help with cleansing, particularly the colon.
-Again, the juice cleanse is meant to be temporary and thus 3-5 days without insoluable fiber will be fine (for most people).
+You are not getting insoluable fiber which is beneficial and necessary to your good health, however, you are consuming soluable fiber which does help with cleansing the colon.
+Again, the juice cleanse is meant to be temporary, thus 3-5 days without insoluable fiber will be fine (for most people).

-Do You Really Get all the Nutrients – I can’t answer that as an expert but I can tell you what I know about produce and juicing.
-First, the best juice is freshly prepared juice using local organic produce recently picked and processed.
+Do You Really Get all the Nutrients – First, the best juice is freshly prepared juice using local organic produce recently picked and processed.
 The quality of nutrients that enter your body after consuming juice depends on how it was grown and in what type of soil, when it was picked, when it was cut and when it was juiced.
 The closer you are in time to all of these, the more nutrients you will obtain.
 The fresher the produce, the more healthy the soils, the less chemicals and the sooner you consume it after cutting the produce, the higher the quality and quantity of nutrients.
 What are things that reduce nutrients:

 * Time – the more time that transpires between picking the produce and consuming it, the lower the nutrient content.
 Like picking oranges, juicing them and then leaving them in vats for 6 months or longer.
 Not much natural vitamin C left if any.
 Further, any juice that sits on a shelf for any length of time 3 days, 1 month, etc. is not going to have the nutrients, even if it is cold processed or has preservatives added to the juice or the packaging (but who really wants chemicals).
 Some manufacturers add back vitamins but does your body use them in the same way it does natural nutrients from fresh produce.